uvaai/ml1/_schedules/1 Fall 2022/index.md

 There are two types of extension; staff extensions and late days.

 Staff extensions usually require meeting with staff and will generally also include making an alternative planning for the module.
-If any cicumstances arise that would make it hard for you to make the deadline, send us an email at <minorai@mprog.nl> so we can discuss your situation.
+If any circumstances arise that would make it hard for you to make the deadline, send us an email at <minorai@mprog.nl> so we can discuss your situation.
 Please do this as soon as the problem arises, rather than on the day of deadline, so we can